*This post may contain affiliate links. Please read our disclosure policy for more info.

-All Cargotecture’s container homes are insulated to 15% above building codes in the walls, floors and roofs.
+All Cargotecture’s shipping container homes are fully insulated to 15% above building codes in the walls, floors and roofs.
 The buildings include plumbing if your model has a kitchen or a bathroom.

 Honomobo designs sustainable and modern shipping container homes with a lot of windows so you’ll feel connected to the outdoors.
 These aren’t your typical shipping container home.
 On the H series, the exterior is painted with industrial epoxy paint.
 The M series has an entirely different siding altogether made from 4′ x 8′ sheets of hardie panel siding.